 • The Saskatchewan Medical Association provides several programs under the umbrella of Physician Wellness and Support Programs - these include the Physician Health Program, Physician in Need (focuses on workplace wellness), the Medical Benevolent Society and EDI services.

 • 211 Saskatchewan is an initiative of the United Way Saskatoon and the United Way Regina.
-They offer centralized contact information for emergency crisis hotlines, shelters, child care services, care homes, food services, financial help, older adult services, newcomer services, aboriginal services, mental health services, and disability services.
-They have a province wide directory of Saskatchewan 24/7 Hour Crisis Hotlines.
+They offer centralized contact information for emergency crisis hotlines, shelters, childcare services, care homes, food services, financial help, older adult services, newcomer services, aboriginal services, mental health services, and disability services.
+They have a province wide directory of Saskatchewan 24/7 Hour Crisis Hotlines

 Event Calendar